How do I send text messages to clients?

 Find the Twilio integration and click Enable.

-Enter your Twilio Account SID, Auth Token, and Phone Number SID.
+Enter your Account SID, Auth Token, and Phone Number SID.

 Click Save to connect your account.